THE WINEMAKER: AARON POTT

 The wine is all about richness, intensity, and length of finish.

 Petite Syrah enters the mouth softly, and then balloons with a fruit-driven fullness, as a sweet impression in the mid-palate, and a finish that lasts well beyond expectations.
 This is what we love about the wine--this long finish that marries so beautifully with what you’re eating, creating that synergy that heightens all the flavors so magically.

-¿Como No? can easily be enjoyed on it’s own, but it is also glorious paired with roasted leg of lamb; wild game --especially served with berry sauce; hearty and spicy Italian fare, braised classics such as beef short ribs or lamb shanks and any mix of Mediterranean flavors, especially with cuisine from the Middle East.
+¿Como No? can easily be enjoyed on its own, but it is also gloriously paired with roasted leg of lamb; wild game --especially served with a Cumberland sauce; hearty and spicy Italian fare, braised classics such as beef short ribs or lamb shanks and any mix of Mediterranean flavors.

 Join our mailing list to receive our favorite recipes and menus for Petite Syrah pairings